-The District's Responses to Findings
+The District's Response to Findings

-The District's responses to the findings identified in our audit are described in the accompanying corrective action plan.
-The District's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+The District's response to the findings identified in our audit is described in the accompanying corrective action plan.
+The District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.